 Whether you’re making a cadillac, strawberry, or cranberry margarita, seafood works with all of these.
 My personal favorites are with shrimp or swordfish, which have enough flavor of their own to counteract the tequila.
 That said, I think most taco meat goes pretty well with this classic cocktail.

 The tools are very simple for this Easy Cranberry Margarita Recipe.
-Since we’ll be doing a traditionally shaken style of margarita, you are going to need a cocktail shaker and a glass.
+Since I’ll be doing a traditionally shaken style of margarita, you are going to need a cocktail shaker and a glass.